kemurphy3/athlete-calorie-predictor/README.md

 ## License

-This project is for educational and portfolio purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact